solidmiki21/ItemXtraInfo/releases/README.md

 Currently I'm still working on it but it should be ~~good~~ enough to play.

-I know there are a lot of mistakes and inconsistency and for that i need help, you can report errors in the github page aswell as look into the code (which is pretty bad tbh).
+I know there are a lot of mistakes and inconsistency and for that i need help, you can report errors in the github page (create a new issue, suggestions appreciated aswell ^.^!) aswell as look into the code (which is pretty bad tbh).

 ---

 BEPIN AS WELL AS R2API ARE BOTH REQUIRED FOR THE MOD TO WORK.

 Installation is just dropping the .dll file into the plugins folders bepin creates.

+---

+Find me on twitter: [@Solidmiki21](https://twitter.com/solidmiki21).
+And discord: @Solidmiki21#6992.

+---

+Kudos to my friend Alfonsohh for the new icon.